Esri/hub.js/docs/src/guides/advanced/metrics.md

     metricType: "item-query",
     keywords: ["initiative|00f"], // typekeywords to query for
     itemTypes: ["Hub Project"], // list of item types to return
-    // propertyPath is a description of where on the item to find
+    // propertyPath is a description of where on the retrieved item to find
     // the property.
 If we are targeting a metric defined by the
     // item, we use a "findBy" statement.
     propertyPath: "properties.metrics[findBy(id,'usdotBudget_00c')].source",